coryarobbins/HallPass/README.md

 The final ZIP file will be named the same as the .ud authorization file you are provided by HallPass.
 For student uploads it will have an 's' appended to the end.

+HallPass only allows 1 upload in a 24 hour period.
+Any attempts to upload a ZIP file again will fail.
+So choose your timing well.

 ## Suggested Install Process
 ````
 mkdir \scripts